Why belong to a scandalized Catholic Church?

 I love when Jesus asked Peter "Will you leave me too?"
 Peter answered "To whom shall I go, you have the words of eternal life?"
 (Jn.
 6:68)

-I believe I was born for such a time as this and that the Lord has a purpose for me.
-I will try to fulfill it to the best of my ability and to be as faithful as I can.
-I know the Church is God's place for me and I'm extremely grateful to the martyrs and mystics who died and suffered over the millenniums so that I could be part of the Church in 2024.
+We were born for such a time as this and that the Lord has a purpose for us.
+We are extremely grateful to the martyrs and mystics who died and suffered over the millenniums so that we could be part of the Church in 2024.